 - Payables are those amounts due to social/tax authorities as a result of contractual or legal obligations in respect of all employed individuals.
 Payables include, but are not limited to, personal income tax, pension fund payments, social security and similar payments. - 3.
-The licence applicant must submit to the licensor a social/tax table as at the 28 February preceding the licence season showing: - a. total balance payable to the social/tax authorities; - b. total amount overdue as well as any remaining overdue amount as at 31 March (rolled forward from 28 February); - c. total amount deferred (as defined in Annex H); - d. total amount disputed (as defined in Annex H); and - e. total amount subject to a pending decision by the competent authority (as defined in Annex H). - 4.
-The following information must be given, as a minimum, in respect of each overdue, deferred, disputed or pending amount as at 28 February, together with explanatory comment: - a.
-Name of the creditor;
+The licence applicant must submit to the licensor a social/tax table as at the 28 February preceding the licence season showing: - a. total balance payable to the social/tax authorities; - b. total amount overdue as well as any remaining overdue amount as at 31 March; - c. total amount deferred as defined in Annex H; - d. total amount disputed as defined in Annex H; - e. total amount subject to a pending decision by the competent authority as defined in Annex H. - 4.
+The following information must be given, as a minimum, in respect of each overdue to the social or tax authorities: - a.
+Name of the creditor: - Amounts overdue, including the due date(s) for each unpaid element and, if applicable, amounts settled between 28 February and 31 March together with the settlement dates as well as any remaining overdue payable as at 31 March; - c.
+Amounts deferred, including the original and new due date(s) for each deferred element, and the date when a written agreement between the parties was concluded;

-- b.
-Amounts overdue, including the due date(s) for each unpaid element and, if applicable, amounts settled between 28 February and 31 March together with the settlement dates as well as any remaining overdue payable as at 31 March (rolled forward from 28 February); - c.
-Amounts deferred, including the original and new due date(s) for each deferred element, and the date when a written agreement between the parties was concluded; - d.
+- d.
 Amounts subject to a pending decision by the competent authority and a brief description of the licence applicant's request; and - e.
 Amounts disputed, including the case references and a brief description of the positions of all involved parties. - 5.
-The licence applicant must reconcile its liabilities as per the social/tax table to its underlying accounting records. - 6.
-The social/tax table must be approved by management and this must be evidenced by way of a statement and signed on behalf of the executive body of the club licence applicant by an authorised signatory.
+The licence applicant must reconcile its liabilities as per the social/tax table to its underlying accounting records. - The table on overdue payables to social and tax authorities must be approved by management and this must be evidenced by way of a statement signed by a person authorised to sign on behalf of the club licence applicant.

 The club licence applicant must submit to DBU a declaration by management in which the person with the power to sign on behalf of the club discloses whether the club has any overdue payables towards the social/tax authorities as mentioned above.
 The club licence applicant must submit to DBU a specification of any overdue payables.
-The declaration must be uploaded in the KlubOffice as at 31 March 2024.
+The declaration must be uploaded in the KlubOffice as at 31 March 2025.
 Please use the declaration as at 31 March available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga.

-10.5.8 No overdue payables towards DBU or the Danish League
+10.5.9 No overdue payables towards DBU or the Danish League or UEFA A-criterion